-No spaghetti straps, tank tops, tube tops and/or body suits No jeans/pants with holes or tears No sheer, see-through clothing or exposed undergarments No cleavage shall be exposed No guns and/or daggers displayed on No short shorts, jogging shorts, or mini-skirts No guns and/or daggers displayed on T-shirts No jeans/pants with holes or tears No clothing, jewelry, accessories, or No clothing, jewelry, accessories, or style of wearing said style of wearing said items, that items, that promotes gang affiliation, sex, violence, alcohol, promotes gang affiliation, sex, violence, or drugs No bare feet No exposed sexually explicit or gang No exposed sexually explicit or gang tattoos
+No spaghetti straps, tank tops, tube tops and/or body suits

+No sheer, see-through clothing or exposed undergarments

+No cleavage shall be exposed

+No short shorts, jogging shorts, or mini-skirts

+No guns and/or daggers displayed on T-shirts

+No jeans/pants with holes or tears

+No clothing, jewelry, accessories, or style of wearing said items, that promotes gang affiliation, sex, violence, alcohol, or drugs

+No bare feet

+No exposed sexually explicit or gang tattoos

-Visits may be suspended for these reasons
+Visits may be suspended for these reasons:

-- Introduction of contraband as defined and listed in page eight of this handbook; - Facilitating an escape or attempted escape, or talk of an escape; - Facilitating an action, attempted action, or talk of actions that may risk institutional security and/or safety; - A criminal activity, attempted criminal activity, or talk of criminal activity; - Inappropriate, vulgar or offensive behavior; - Documents, talk of, or tattoos showing graphic, detailed descriptions of sex acts; - Misconduct, attempted misconduct, or talk of misconduct to include infractions of the youth disciplinary • system and/or ADJC policies and procedures; - A full Service Dog alert as defined by a K-9 handling unit. •
+- Introduction of contraband as defined and listed in page eight of this handbook; - Facilitating an escape or attempted escape, or talk of an escape; - Facilitating an action, attempted action, or talk of actions that may risk institutional security and/or safety; - A criminal activity, attempted criminal activity, or talk of criminal activity; - Inappropriate, vulgar or offensive behavior; - Documents, talk of, or tattoos showing graphic, detailed descriptions of sex acts; - Misconduct, attempted misconduct, or talk of misconduct to include infractions of the youth disciplinary system and/or ADJC policies and procedures; - A full Service Dog alert as defined by a K-9 handling unit.

-Adobe Mountain School 2800 W. Pinnacle Peak Road Phoenix, AZ 85027-1000 Phone number: 623.869.9050
+Adobe Mountain School

+2800 W. Pinnacle Peak Road Phoenix, AZ 85027-1000

+Phone number: 623.869.9050